CompuCell3D/CompuCell3DDevelopersManual/docs/heteropytic_boundary_surface_steppable.rst

             print('THIS ENTRY DOES NOT EXIST.
 HTBL between type 3 and 20 is ',
                   self.htbl_steppable_cpp.getHeterotypicSurface(3, 20))

-At the top we import ``CompuCellExtraModules`` that SWIG generates.
-This Python contains contains Python-wrapper for our ``HeterotypicBoundaryLength`` C++ steppable.
+At the top we import ``CompuCellExtraModules``, the SWIG-generated Python module that contains the wrapper for ``HeterotypicBoundaryLength``.
 In line 12 we fetch a reference to the steppable and store it in class-accessible ``self.htbl_steppable_cpp`` variable.
 In Python steppable ``step`` function we call C++ function that calculates heterotypic surface (line 15).
-The next series of ``print`` statements fetches results fo the calculations - see lines 18 21, *etc...* .
-The output looks as follows:
+The next series of ``print`` statements fetches results from the calculations; see lines 18, 21, and the following print statements.
+The output looks like this:

 |htbl_output|